ross-buc/Notes/CompTIA A+-markdown.md

  PAN = Personal Area Network (Around a person)

  SoHo LAN = Small office, Home office local area network.
 Uses a centralized server or simply provides clients access to local devices like printers, file storage, or the internet

+ ### WIFI

+ DSSS - Direct Sequence Spread Spectrum, not used very often, non overlaping channels

+ FHSS - Frequency hopping spread spectrum, allows devices to hop between predetermined frequenices

+OFDM - Orthogonal Frequency Division Multiplexing, multiple channels and frequencies

+Channel Bonding - Allows for the creation of a wider channel by merging neighboring channels into one

+### Wireless Standards

+Need to know the
+- Standard
+- Band
+- Bandwidth

+802.11a = 5 GHz = 54 Mbps

+802.11b = 2.4GHz = 11 Mbps

+802.11g = 2.4GHz = 54 Mbps

+802.11n = 2.4 and 5 GHz = 150 Mbps/600 Mbps

+802.11ac = 5 GHz = 3 Gbps

+802.11ax = 2.4, 5 and 6 GHz = 9.6 Gbps

+### Wireless Security
+802.11i

+Open = No security or protection

+WEP = IV (initialization vectors)

+WPA = TKIP and RC4 (weak dont use it)

+WPA2 = CCMP and AES (strong and used today)

+Good practice to disable SSID

+### Fixed Wireless

+Wi-fi  (802.11) creates point to point connections between buildings for examples

+Cellular - Uses a larger antenna and larger hotspot within an office or home

+Microwave - Creates point to point connection between two or more buildings and can transmit further distance than a wifi link

+Satellite - long range, usually has a dish faced up towards a satellite in low earth orbit or geosynchronous

+### NFC Near Field Communication

+Mobile payments

+POS point of sale